FaraTheVisionaryAnalyst/niyyahly-product-analytics/documentation/ENGAGEMENT_NEXT_STEPS.md

 - Personality information
 - Current mood

 The experiment should keep other parts of the experience as consistent as possible.

-Random assignment is important because it allows the analysis to compare otherwise similar users and isolate the effect of the personalized prompt experience more reliably.

 ---

 ## Required Instrumentation

 The product should explicitly record whether personalization was actually used.

 Recommended fields/events include: